sebasgarzons/printf/README.md

 ### Subfunctions
 They are those that print to the standard output, according to the format specified in the % parameter.
+All of these are stored in 'op-func' files.

 So, for example: if the parameter is %c, then the program will look for the function "printf_c" and print a character.
 ```